Kushagra7777/Home-LLC-/README.md

 ## Approach

 1. **Correlation Analysis**:
-   We started by examining the correlation between the S&P Home Price Index and various other factors.
+   I started by examining the correlation between the S&P Home Price Index and various other factors.
 This helped us identify the most relevant variables affecting housing prices.

 2. **Data Cleaning and Feature Selection**:
    Based on the correlation analysis, we cleaned the data and selected the factors with high correlations for further analysis.

 3. **Modeling**:
-   - **Initial Attempt**: We initially used Multiple Linear Regression, but the results were unsatisfactory with a highly negative R-squared value.
+   - **Initial Attempt**: I initially used Multiple Linear Regression, but the results were unsatisfactory with a highly negative R-squared value.
-   - **Refinement**: We switched to Ordinary Least Squares (OLS) Regression.
+   - **Refinement**: I switched to Ordinary Least Squares (OLS) Regression.
 The OLS model significantly improved the fit, achieving an R-squared value of approximately 0.95, indicating a much better performance.

 ## Files
 Details about each data file can be found in units.txt file.